Skin Discoloration Treatment

 The pulsed dye laser (PDL) from Candela™ uses a concentrated beam of light that targets blood vessels in the skin that cause discoloration.
 The light converts into heat, destroying the blood vessel while leaving the surrounding skin undamaged.
 Dr. Edward J. Gross uses this advanced laser skin treatment on men and women from Orlando and other Florida cities.

-Dr. Gross has extensive training, certification, and experience with the pulsed dye laser.
-Request a consultation with him today, or call our office at (407) 333-3040.Request a Consultation
+Dr. Gross has extensive training, certification, and experience with the pulsed dye laser. request a consultation todayrequest a consultation today with him today, or call our office at (407) 333-3040.Request a Consultation

 Before & After Photos